 However, studies have shown that the levels of anorexia severity as defined by BMI do not accurately indicate the severity of the disorder.
 There are many other factors involved in the onset of anorexia and its progression.
 Low BMI should, therefore, not be used as a measure for diagnosing the disorder or classifying its severity.

 BMI, or body mass index, divides weight in kilograms by the square of height in meters as a screening method for an arbitrarily determined weight category–and, by extension, according to current assumptions conflating weight and health, your health.
 Created in the 19th century, the concept of BMI was first intended to measure the “average” or “ideal” man based on data gathered from white European men—a very narrow population sample.

 It’s important to remember that a “healthy” BMI range is not an indication of healthy weight, as each individual is different and has a different body.

 Is BMI a Good Metric?

-- Athleticism: Athletes often have a low level of body fat but can be heavier due to more muscle mass and therefore have a higher BMI.
+- Muscle mass, body composition, bone density, and fat distribution: These all vary depending on sex, race, and ethnicity.
+Plus, athletes often have a low level of body fat but can be heavier due to more muscle mass and, therefore, have a higher BMI

 Does a Low BMI Represent a Sign of Anorexia?

-A low BMI can be a sign of anorexia, but there are other signs to consider as well.
+While a low BMI can be a sign of anorexia for some people, there are other signs to consider as well.
 For example, someone with anorexia will regularly restrict their food and calorie intake, be obsessed with food and weight, and have a distorted body image.
-This means that they will often think they are fat no matter what they look like and even if they are underweight.
+This means that they will often think they are fat no matter what they look like and even if they are at a low body weight.

-Additional signs of anorexia can include behavioral concerns, such as the following:
+Additional signs of anorexia can include behavioral concerns, such as:

 - Social withdrawal and isolation